LeoVen/C-Macro-Collections/Documentation.md

 ## [<span id="stack_iter_prev"> \_iter\_prev() </span>](#stack_function_index)

-This function is used to iterate to the previous element, retrieving the current one, along with an index that represents how many iterations have passed.
+This function is used to iterate to the previous element, retrieving the current one, along with an index that represents the relative position of it in the iteration.
 When the index is `0` it means that the current result is the top-most element of the stack; if it equals `count - 1` then it is the bottom-most element of the stack.

 #### Declaration